Belgium Cycle - Bruges to Brussels

 Meals Included: Breakfast

 For the main part of the day, the River Scheldt will be your guide.
 Follow it upstream past a string of Flemish villages and towns.
-A 13th-century castle is a real eyecatcher in the village of Laarne: a great place for a break.
+A 13th-century castle is an eyecatcher in the village of Laarne: a great place for a break.
 End the day in Dendermonde with its impressive Town Hall & Belfry.
-After checking in to your hotel, take some time to visit the Church of Our Lady boasting a baptismal font from the 11th century.
+After checking in to your hotel, take some time to visit the Church of Our Lady boasting a baptismal font from the 11th century and/or visit one of the local breweries.

 Accommodation Name: hotel